xenses/nanotest-py/README.md

 is itself a tiny, fragmentary implementation of Perl's `Test::More`.

 This package includes `nanotest.py`, which is the test library proper, and `nanotest`, a script which acts as the test harness/runner.

+If you want to run the package's own tests before installation, feel
+free:

+    ./bin/nanotest

 Installation is standard:

     python setup.py install